PyChanyoung/PyChanyoung.github.io/_posts/2023-11-25-ABTestingInterviewwithaGoogleDataScientist.md

 </details>

 <details>
-  <summary>Exploring Experiment Design Improvements</summary>
+  <summary><b>Exploring Experiment Design Improvements</b></summary>
   <p>
-    Inteviewer: "Gotcha.
+    <strong>Inteviewer:</strong> "Gotcha.
 What could be an alternative explanation that is there any worth towards increasing the size of the reward in this case like maybe people think $10 is too small, would be then worth testing or is it the fact that maybe the control group without any kind of reward gives them some sort of other benefit towards like the $10?"
   </p>
   <p>
-    Candidate: "So, if this experiment was really testing the impact of reward on survey completion rates, then even the call to action or the message should be exactly identical except the fact or like an email saying that 'Hey, if you complete this survey, then you will get this you can claim the strength reward.'.
+    <strong>Candidate:</strong> "So, if this experiment was really testing the impact of reward on survey completion rates, then even the call to action or the message should be exactly identical except the fact or like an email saying that 'Hey, if you complete this survey, then you will get this you can claim the strength reward.'.
 If whatever reason control group had some other incentive so maybe what I am testing is not the effectiveness of $10 reward compared to the control I am testing the effectiveness of $10 reward compared to the incentive in control I will definitely go back and look at the exact call to action that I am sending my customers or target population and then see whether there is this I mean what I'm testing is what I'm trying to test."
   </p>
 </details>

 <details>
-  <summary>Testing Different Reward Strategies</summary>
+  <summary><b>Testing Different Reward Strategies</b></summary>
   <p>
-    Interviewer: "Gotcha.
+    <strong>Interviewer:</strong> "Gotcha.
 So, for an example what if you advertise it in the subject line like $10 reward for the treatment group but then for the control group you can't really say $10 reward at all, then you have to completely change the subject line in that case, right?
 So is that testing multiple variants then or is that testing multiple effects or is that still like a valid test?"
   </p>
   <p>
-    Candidate: "So, for the same reward you can always give the call to action in multiple ways for example so there is some research that says that so for the same $10 reward if you give store credit versus like a free cash or you know like an amazon gift card, so the effects are slightly different.
+    <strong>Candidate:</strong> "So, for the same reward you can always give the call to action in multiple ways for example so there is some research that says that so for the same $10 reward if you give store credit versus like a free cash or you know like an amazon gift card, so the effects are slightly different.

     Reward might be the same, but the way you operationalize it will have different effects.
 In the same way like having an email with subject line that says $10 reward seems kind of like spam.
 Because you get all these spam emails that look like too good to be true and people are now used to them and you used to just archiving them or deleting them or reporting a spam.